 UPSC Full Form

-What is UPSC full form and How it formed?
-What are the examinations under UPSC?
-What is the function of UPSC?
-Know everything about the UPSC exams.
 UPSC or Union Public Service Commission is the central recruiting agency of India established on 1 October 1926.
-It conducts the major recruitment examinations of the country to appoint candidates in the top central government posts.
+It conducts the major recruitment examinations of the country to appoint candidates to the top central government posts.
 Several UPSC exam notifications are released every year where lakhs of aspirants sit for thousands of vacancies.
-It is considered amongst the toughest examinations of India recruiting for the gazetted central government posts.
+It is considered amongst the toughest examinations in India recruiting for the gazetted central government posts.

 |UPSC Full-Form||Union Public Service Commission (UPSC)|